 Destiny Rescue will ensure that all partners, staff, volunteers and visitors understand their responsibilities and requirements in reporting child protection matters as outlined below.
-Mandatory reporting is required by all staff and visitors whenever evidence of harm and abuse is observed or perceived, or there is a threat of potential harm to another person.
-Staff, volunteers, and visitors must report any allegations or matters of concern to the Aftercare and Reintegration Manager (as per organisational chart) and the Country Manager (as per organisational chart).
+Mandatory reporting is required by all staff and visitors whenever evidence of harm and abuse is observed or perceived or there is a threat of potential harm to another person.
+Staff, volunteers, and visitors must report any allegations or matters of concern to the Child Protection Officer and Country Manager/CEO (as per organisational chart), who in turn will immediately notify the DRI board.
 Children can report abuse to any of the Destiny Rescue staff and volunteers.